 Modern glacial erosion rates have also been provided for the well-studied Kangerlussuaq area in central West Greenland, by measuring annual sediment loads (suspended and in solution) in proglacial rivers beyond land-terminating glaciers (Cowton et al., 2012; Hawkings et al., 2015; Hasholt et al., 2018) and dividing by the catchment area.
 Although individual study years have returned rates as high as 4.5 mm a-1, for the decade 2006-2016 the average rate was 0.5 mm a-1 (Hasholt et al., 2018).
 These studies used a consistent approach to defining the catchment area based on the ablation area for the Kangerlussuaq drainage basin and modelled hydrological catchment, which we deem as comparable to the approach taken here (i.e., they did not include parts of the ice-sheet interior where erosion is limited).
 The average modern erosion rate from Kangerlussuaq (0.5 mm a-1) is similar to our average deglacial erosion rate for Petermann (0.29-0.34 mm a-1) despite the differences in methodologies employed, timescales studied (millennial vs. annual/decadal) and the glaciologic setting (multiple land-terminating glaciers vs. one large marine-terminating ice stream).
 Regarding the latter, significant surface melt occurs at Kangerlussuaq that then migrates to the bed via moulins and entrains sediment as it drains subglacially (Cowton et al., 2012).
 In contrast, although supra-glacial lakes are documented on the grounded portion of the modern Petermann Glacier during the summer, and may drain to the bed (MacDonald et al., 2018), the fast flow is the dominant control on basal sliding (cf. Nick et al., 2012) and, therefore, presumably on glacial erosion for this catchment.
 Previous studies have suggested that modern rates may not be representative of longer-term (millennial) rates because of recent increases in subglacial erosion (and/or sediment evacuation) as glaciers accelerate in today’s warming climate (Koppes and Montgomery, 2009).
-This is certainly true for the GrIS where surface mass balance has become increasingly negative over the last four decades (Mouginot et al., 2018) suggesting that modern glacial erosion rates have probably started to rapidly accelerate over the last decade.
-However, the rates that we calculate for the Petermann system are for a major phase of deglaciation when the ice stream likely accelerated and subglacial erosion was likely enhanced, and therefore may be comparable to accelerated retreat of today’s glaciers.
+This is certainly true for the GrIS where surface mass balance has become increasingly negative over the last four decades (Mouginot et al., 2019) suggesting that modern glacial erosion rates have probably started to rapidly accelerate over the last decade.
+However, the rates that we calculate for the Petermann system are for a major phase of deglaciation when the ice stream likely accelerated and subglacial erosion was enhanced, and therefore may be comparable to accelerated retreat of today’s glaciers.
 Regardless, we must be cautious when comparing rates that employ different procedures and are determined for very different timescales.